gnubodhi/Dans-Soil-Alchemy/README.md

 With these adjustments, Dan’s Soil Alchemy can scale into a **farm-safe composting system** that aligns with **organic certification standards** such as ACO, NASAA, IFOAM, or USDA Organic.
 You could use some untreated wooden sleepers with stakes to hold compost in place and plant directly into it like a mulch!

 🚫 Grain Seed Head Caution
-If you're composting manure or feed waste from non-organic sources, be cautious with:

-Rye, barley, and similar grass seed heads, especially if they're mouldy or stored damp

-These may carry fungal spores such as Claviceps purpurea (ergot), which can survive under some conditions.
+If using manure or feed waste from non-organic sources, avoid adding rye, barley, or grass seed heads, especially if mouldy or damp.
+These may carry fungal spores like Claviceps purpurea (ergot).

-✅ Tips:

-Burn or dispose of suspect grain seed heads
+✅ Burn or discard suspect material.

-Avoid adding mouldy grain hay, silage, or spilled feed directly to compost
+✅ Avoid adding mouldy grain hay, silage, or spilled feed.

-Prefer fully digested manure, or pre-treat with heat, fermentation, or bokashi methods
+✅ Use only well-digested manure or pre-treat with heat, fermentation, or bokashi.

 ---